george-hawkins/snippets/esp-idf.md

     $ idf.py menuconfig

-This displays a terminal based menu system.
-However this step can be skipped as the defaults are fine.
+This displays a terminal-based menu system.
+However, this step can be skipped as the defaults are fine.

 Now to build everything: